-3.7.4.
-Format of the Doctoral Dissertation Examination
+3.9.4 Format of the Doctoral Dissertation Examination

 The Ph.D. final examination consists of a written doctoral dissertation and an oral defense of the research results that are described in the written document.
 The goals are to outline the completion of a cohesive research plan with a central hypothesis and specific aims that rigorously test the hypothesis.
 Each student should work closely with their Supervisory Committee in preparing the written and oral components of their final dissertation.
-Specific formatting requirements for the written portion of the examination are defined by the Graduate School, so students are required to follow the formatting requirements defined therein, see website for requirements and Checklist for Doctoral Dissertations: http://gradschool.rgp.ufl.edu/editorial/introduction.html.
+Specific formatting requirements for the written portion of the examination are defined by the Graduate School, so students are required to follow the formatting requirements defined therein, see website for requirements and Checklist for Doctoral Dissertations: http://graduateschool.ufl.edu/graduate-life/graduation/graduation-checklist/.

-Dissemination of research findings is a critical component of the education and training leading to a PhD degree.
+Dissemination of research findings is a critical component of the education and training leading to a Ph.D. degree.
 As such, it is expected that a student's original, scientific contributions will be submitted for scholarly publication in archival refereed journals.
 Given that the field of BME is highly diverse, the number and nature of the publications resulting from a dissertation will vary.
 As such, students should work closely with their Doctoral Advisor and Supervisory Committee to ensure that they are meeting these expectations.
-The supervisory committee will take progress towards this goal as one of the key elements in evaluating if and when a student is ready for defense of his/her dissertation.
+The Supervisory Committee will consider progress towards this goal as one of the key elements in evaluating when a student is ready for defense of his/her dissertation.